Cores for Piecewise-Deterministic Markov Processes used in Markov Chain Monte Carlo: Applications

 \subsection{Martingale problems}

 As another application of the previous results, we present an equivalent characterization of a PDMP process by martingale problems \cite[chapter 4]{Ethier}.
-For example, such a characterization is used in the analysis of scaling limits of PDMPs to study the algorithmic complexity of MCMC schemes \cite{DELIG}.
-Define $\mathcal{A}:=\sset{(f,\mathcal{L}f)}{f\in C_{c}^{\infty}(\Rd)}$. \begin{corollary} The PDMP process $Z_t$ fulfilling \cref{Lipschitz}, \labelcref{Jacobirefreshmentbound}, and \labelcref{Feller_assumptions} with $Z_0\sim v$ is the unique solution of the martingale problem for $(\mathcal{A},v)$, i.e. if $Y_{t}$ is any progressively measurable process on $\Rd$ such that $Y_{0}\sim v$ and for all $f\in C_{c}^{\infty}(\Rd)$
+For example, such a characterization is used in the analysis of scaling limits of PDMPs \cite{DELIG}.
+Define $\mathcal{A}:=\sset{(f,\mathcal{L}f)}{f\in C_{c}^{\infty}(\Rd)}$. \begin{corollary} The PDMP process $Z_t$ fulfilling Assumption \ref{Lipschitz}, \labelcref{Jacobirefreshmentbound}, and \labelcref{Feller_assumptions} with initial distribution $Z_0\sim v$ is the unique solution of the martingale problem for $(\mathcal{A},v)$, i.e. if $Y_{t}$ is any progressively measurable process on $\Rd$ such that $Y_{0}\sim v$ and for all $f\in C_{c}^{\infty}(\Rd)$